-So how did climatic and floral changes affect the birds at RLB, including Teratorns?
+So how did climatic and floral changes affect the birds at RLB, including teratorns?
 Ecogeographic trends might be expected that are consistent with Bergmann’s rule of larger body size in colder climates at the times when Rancho La Brea was at its coldest and snowiest about 18,000-20,000 years ago during the last glacial maximum.
 The most common bird at RLB, the Golden Eagle (Aquila chrysaetos) shows considerable clinal variation today, with larger-bodied subspecies in the high latitudes in both Siberia and North America (Brown, 1968; Johnsgard, 1990).
 However, Molina and Prothero (2011) analyzed the large RLB sample of golden eagles, and found no indication of larger body sizes during the peak glacial interval at 18-20 ka years ago.
 Syverson and Prothero (2010) found no size differences in the third most common bird, the extinct California Condor Gymnogyps amplus.
 Fragomeni and Prothero (2011) found no significant size or robustness changes in the second most common bird, the extinct California Turkey (Meleagris californica), nor the La Brea Caracara (Caracara plancus prelutosus), nor the Bald Eagle (Haliaeetus leucocephalus).
 These are among the five most common birds in the RLB collections and all of them exhibit morphological stasis for the entire late Pleistocene.

 What about other common birds?
-For this study, we examined the Teratorn, Teratornis merriami, because about 105 individuals have been found in the RLB pits, originally described by Miller (1909), allowing for statistical analysis.
-T. merriami tended to be a larger bodied raptorial bird, having much in common with New World Vultures and storks, and is estimated to have weighed around 13.7 kg (Campbell and Tonni, 1983).
+For this study, we examined the La Brea teratorn, Teratornis merriami, because about 105 individuals have been found in the RLB pits, originally described by Miller (1909), allowing for statistical analysis.
+T. merriami tended to be a large-bodied raptorial bird, having much in common with New World Vultures and storks, and is estimated to have weighed around 13.7 kg (Campbell and Tonni, 1983) with a wingspan of 3.5-3.8 meters (11.5-12.5 feet).
+Another species of Teratornis, T. woodburnensis, was recovered from Legion Park, near Woodburn, Oregon, dated to about 11,000-12,000 years ago (Campbell and Stenger, 2002).
+It was slightly larger, with a wingspan over 4 meters (14 feet), suggesting that there was some Bergmann’s rule effect at least 11,000-12,000 years ago.

 METHODS

-We studied a moderate sample of Teratornis in the Page Museum collections, numbering 63 individuals, which were found in pits ranging from 9 ka to 37 ka.
+We studied the largest known sample of Teratornis in the La Brea Tar Pits Museum collections, with a minimum of 63 individuals, which were found in pits ranging from 9 ka to 37 ka.

 We measured the tarsometatarsus (TMT) because these are among the most robust elements in the bird skeleton, being less prone to breaking or deforming (Fragomeni and Prothero, 2011).
 While tibiotarsus measurements have been shown to scale well with body mass in birds, they are often susceptible to breakage, making most measurements difficult to record precisely (Field et al., 2013).
 Studies of the La Brea condor (Syverson and Prothero, 2010) demonstrated no differences between the trends shown by the TMT measurements and those of the other parts of the skeleton, so the TMT is a good proxy for body size, and has been widely used by ornithologists and paleo-ornithologists for just that reason.